-A wage garnishment is any legal or equitable procedure through which some portion of a person’s earnings is required to be withheld by an employer for the payment of a debt.
+An IRS wage garnishment is any equitable or legal procedure through which some portion of a person’s earnings is needed to be withheld by an employer for the payment of a debt.
 Most garnishments are made by court order.

 Wage garnishment occurs when a court order directs an employer to withhold earnings of an individual for payment of a debt.
 Wage garnishments are commonly used for the collection of past due debts, including:

-Background of Wage Garnishment – If a debt goes unpaid and ignored , the courts may intervene by issuing a judgment requiring your employer to “garnish” or withhold a portion of your wages to pay back the debt.
+Background of Wage Garnishment – If a debt goes ignored or unpaid, the courts could intervene by issuing a judgment needing your employer to withhold or “garnish” a portion of your wages to pay back the debt.
 When wages are garnished, money is deducted from the debtor’s paycheck and sent to the creditor.
 Garnishment is a legal remedy generally considered a collection tool of last resort.
 In most states, the garnishment process can only be initiated by a court order.

 Wage Garnishment and Job Security – Under the Consumer Credit Protection Act, (CCPA) your employer cannot fire you for having a single debt garnished from your wages.
 However, the Act does not prevent the employer from firing you after two or more debts are garnished separately.
 If you believe you have been improperly discharged because of wage garnishments, contact the Department of Labor.
 You may be able to have your job reinstated.
 If the Department determines that your employer knowingly violated the law, civil and criminal charges may be pursued.

-Before the IRS can garnish or levy the wages or paycheck of a taxpayer, they must first notify the taxpayer of such action by sending the taxpayer several letters.
-If you have received one of these letters, contact us quickly or hire an experienced IRS Tax Attorney at Defense Tax, so that we can take action on getting the IRS wage garnishment or IRS wage levy stopped or released.
-The sooner you take action after receiving the letter, the easier it is to get the irs wage levy released.
+Prior to the IRS can levy or garnish the paycheck or wages of a taxpayer, they first must inform the taxpayer of such action by sending the taxpayer several letters.
+If you have received one of these letters, contact us quickly or hire an experienced IRS Tax Attorney at Defense Tax, so that we can start taking action on receiving the IRS wage garnishment or IRS wage levy released or stopped.
+The sooner you take action after receiving the letter, the easier it is to get their wage levy released.

-Typically, the IRS will send the Notice of Intent to Levy Wages to the taxpayer first in an IRS certified letter.
-The Notice of Intent to Levy Wages is the first of two letters that the taxpayer will receive prior to having their wages or paycheck garnished by the IRS.
-If the taxpayer does not take action on the first letter, the IRS will follow up with a second letter which is the final notice of intent to final wages.
-This letter requires quick action by you because it is the final notice before the IRS will garnish your paycheck.
-This Final Notice of Intent to Levy Wages notification has a mechanism in it that allows the IRS wage garnishment or IRS wage levy to be halted.
-However, there is a tight deadline associated with the action so a taxpayer who receives this final notice letter cannot delay taking action.
-Otherwise the IRS will certainly garnish your paycheck.
+Usually, the IRS will have the Notice of Intent sent to Levy Wages to the taxpayer first in an IRS-certified letter.
+The Notice of Intent to Levy Wages is the first of two letters that the taxpayer will get before having their paycheck or wages garnished by the IRS.
+If the taxpayer doesn’t take action on the very first letter, a second letter will be followed up by the IRS which is the final notice of intent to final wages.
+This letter needs fast action from you since it’s the final notice prior to the IRS will attempt to garnish your paycheck.
+This Final Notice of Intent to Levy Wages notification has in it a mechanism that lets the IRS wage levy or IRS wage garnishment be halted.
+But there’s a tight deadline related to the action so a taxpayer who gets this final notice letter couldn’t delay taking action.
+Otherwise, the IRS certainly will garnish your paycheck.

 Many taxpayers ignore the letters sent to them by the IRS notifying them of the IRS wage garnishment or IRS wage levy.
-Unfortunately, when these IRS letters are ignored and no action is taken after receiving them, the taxpayer finds out that their paycheck or wages will be garnished by the IRS directly from their employer.
-When the matter reaches this point, the taxpayer is only a few days away from having their wages or paycheck seized by the IRS.
-If an employer notifies you that they have received a wage garnishment from the IRS, it is important to get a copy of the wage levy from the employer so that you can fill out the forms in an effort to reduce the amount of money that the IRS will garnish from your paycheck.
+When these IRS letters are being ignored & no action’s taken after getting them, unfortunately, the taxpayer finds out that their paycheck or wages will be garnished by the IRS directly from their employer.
+When the issue reaches this point, the taxpayer’s only a few days away from having their paycheck or wages seized by the IRS.
+If an employer informs you that they’ve received a wage garnishment from the IRS, from the employer, it’s important to get a copy of the wage levy in order for you to complete the forms in order to lessen the amount of funds that the IRS will attempt to garnish from your paycheck.

-In the unfortunate event that the wage garnishment reaches your employer before it can be stopped, you should most certainly fill out the wage garnishment form that your employer is required to give you.
-If a taxpayer does not fill out the IRS wage garnishment form, then the IRS will take a larger portion of your paycheck.
-The form follows a garnishment scale so a taxpayer with a spouse or dependants will have less money garnished from their paycheck than a single person who does not have a spouse or dependants.
-Frequently, the amount of money that the IRS can take from an employee’s paycheck with the IRS wage garnishment can be up to two-thirds of the paycheck.
-Having your wages garnished by the IRS can cause a financial hardship for you, so contact a tax professional to help you avoid the problem or to help resolve it for you if the garnishment or levy is already in motion.
+In the unfortunate event that the wage garnishment gets to your employer prior to it can be prevented, you should most certainly fill out the wage garnishment form that your employer is required to give you.
+If a taxpayer doesn’t have the IRS wage garnishment form filled out, after that the IRS will take a bigger amount of your paycheck.
+The form follows a garnishment scale in order for a taxpayer with dependants or a spouse to have less amount of money garnished from their paycheck than one person who doesn’t have dependants or a spouse.
+Often, the amount of money that the IRS can take from the paycheck of an employee with the IRS wage garnishment could be up to two-thirds of the paycheck.
+With the IRS garnishing, it can cause financial hardship for you, so contact a tax professional to help you avoid the problem or to help solve it for you if the levy or garnishment’s already in motion.

 Only a certain percentage of wages can be withheld.
 Employers first apply deductions that are legally required to be paid by the employee, such as federal, state and local taxes, unemployment insurance, and Social Security payments.
 The remaining amount is called disposable income.
 The law protects employees by limiting the amount that may be garnished to 25 percent of disposable earnings in any pay period.
-This limit applies regardless of how many garnishment orders an employer receives.
+This limit applies no matter how many garnishment orders an employer gets.
 There are some exceptions depending on the type of debt.
-For example, the law permits a greater percentage of an employee’s wages to be garnished for child support, bankruptcy or federal or state tax payments.
+For example, the law allows a greater percentage of the wages of an employee to be garnished for bankruptcy, child support or state or federal tax payments.